 Laser House

-MAP was chosen to work on Laser House due to our technical expertise and excellent reputation for working on heritage sites.
+MAPUK was chosen to work on Laser House due to our technical expertise and excellent reputation for working on heritage sites.
 Located in London's creative quarter near Barbican, Laser House was a former printing press and gin distillery.

 The new redevelopment sees the building brought back to life.
 There is office floor space across the ground and four upper levels, a restaurant, retail space and a new Art House Gallery.
 The original building was largely retained with only partial demolition of the structure and construction of extensions to the existing building.
-Working with the architects, MAP successfully integrated the old and the new, blending period features with the modern requirements for air ventilation.
+Working with the architects, MAPUK successfully integrated the old and the new, blending period features with the modern requirements for air ventilation.

 Name: